 “Going forward, it is important that following this appointment you attend an inhaler check appointment with a specialist asthma nurse to make sure your inhaler technique is correct.
-You will also be given a personalised asthma plan to take away with you.
+You will also need an appointment to complete an asthma management plan.
 It is very important that you stick to the asthma plan and use your preventer inhaler even when you are feeling well in order to get the full benefit of treatment.”

 “Is there anything I have explained that you’d like me to go over again?”